heptarch/heptarch.github.io/drafts/demon.md

 Duke's vision, and resolve themselves into a single question that will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."
 The Duke will go to India.
-Ellen will return to the Eversholt Street culvert and down to the tunnels, where, one molecule at a time, she is teleporting a demon out of the fourth dimension.
+Ellen will return to the tunnels, where, one molecule at a time, she is teleporting a demon out of the fourth dimension.

 <p align="center">